 - You have obvious indicators of tooth decay or gum disease, such as bleeding gums or bad breath, and your dentures are noticeably worn down

-In addition to causing substantial discomfort, worn or badly fitting dentures can cause oral sores, infections, or difficulties speaking and eating.
+In addition to causing substantial discomfort, worn or badly fitting denture can cause oral sores, infections, or difficulties speaking and eating.

 What type of false teeth is best?